rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

 systemctl enable --now nfsv4-server.service
 ```

+Quick note: the above start may fail if you updated the `linux` package but did
+not reboot yet, you'll see an error about a dependency failure.
+{: .notice--warning}

 I use NFS only on internal interfaces, specifically the `virt0` interface of
 the `default` network (remember that ip address 10.10.11.1?).
 This allows me
 to work with shared storage on other operating systems that I fool around with